 Coin burning is the process of permanently removing cryptocurrencies from circulation, reducing the total supply.
 To explain how this works, we will be using BNB Coin (the old BNB ERC-20) as an example.
-The previous contract for BNB, while it was on the Ethereum network, can be found here
+The previous contract for BNB, while it was on the Ethereum network, can be found here.

 When the BNB Coin was still part of the Ethereum network, Binance performed periodic Coin Burn events using a smart contract function known as burn function.
 The BNB burning events are scheduled to occur every quarter until 100,000,000 BNB are finally destroyed, which represents 50% of the total BNB ever issued (200,000,000 BNB).

-How does it work?
+How does a coin burn work?

 Basically speaking, a token burn event happens in the following order: